dxos/dxos/docs/docs/guide/quick-start.md

 In this guide:

 - [Templates](#creating-apps-with-dx-cli) for creating local-first apps
-- [Using an ECHO database](#using-the-echo-database) for real-time, offline-first consensus
+- [Using the ECHO database](#using-the-echo-database) for real-time, offline-first consensus
 - [Installing KUBE infrastructure](#starting-a-kube) for hosting apps locally
 - [Deploying apps to KUBE](#deploying-your-app-to-a-kube)